Easy Ways to Save for Retirement

 - Consider downsizing on major expenses, like living costs (i.e., rent or mortgage) or what kind of car you drive.
 While minding the little things will make a difference, one or two big lifestyle changes could free up hundreds of dollars per month.

 Once you reduce your expenses, make sure that money gets invested for your retirement.

 4. Don't just save — invest

-Investing in the market, on the other hand, gives you a chance to earn a more significant return.
+Investing your money, on the other hand, gives you a chance to earn a more significant return.
 While there is risk involved with investing, if you keep your money invested for many years (think decades), then those returns get a chance to compound and earn returns of their own.

 There are only so many costs you can cut and pennies you can pinch.
-If you feel like you're doing everything you can to save but it's still not enough to save sufficiently for retirement, it's time to consider earning more.
+If you feel like you're doing everything you can to save but it's still not enough for retirement, it's time to consider earning more.

 Look for ways to boost your income today, which will give you more available cash to save and invest for the future.
 Some potential ways of increasing your earnings include: